heatmyhome-ninja/HeatMyHome-Website/README.md

 6. Maximum TES volume.
 ```
 From the postcode, the longitude and latitude of the home can be determined, which are rounded to the nearest half a degree.
 The rounded position is used to load the hourly outside temperature and solar radiation datasets for the location.
 While the user may not know their home’s floor area and yearly space heating energy consumption, this information can usually be found on their Energy Performance Certificate (EPC), a legal requirement for any building sold, let or constructed in the UK since 2007.
 As the simulator only outputs the optimal TES size for a given system an upper TES size limit is required as input from the user to ensure the model does not optimise for a TES size that could not feasibly fit into the user’s home.

+## Additional Options
+In addition to the inputs required by the model, users can also select:
+1. Where the simualtion is computed, either server-side using Rust (default), client-side using Rust or clinet-side using C++.
+2. If the simulation is run client-side you can choose to turn off optimisation (a global optmisation algorithm)

+You can choose to save a completed, valid input form as a URL for sharing or later use.
+You can also download results and reupload the file to reload the results as well as the inputs for those results.

+# Core Simulation Stages

 ## Estimating Thermal Transmittance